Lars Martin Myhre

-Lars Martin Myhre (born 10 August 1956 in Tønsberg, Norway) is a Norwegian composer, guitarist, pianist, singer and producer residing in Sandefjord.
-He is best known for his collaboration with Odd Børretzen, but has for more than 30 years been involved in the musical life of Norway and has released a dozen albums, participated in or produced albums for other artists and composed film music, musicals and theater music.
-He has visited a variety of music genres such as jazz, show and classical music.
+Lars Martin Myhre (10 August 1956 – 28 December 2024) was a Norwegian composer, guitarist, pianist, singer and record producer residing in Sandefjord.
+He was best known for his collaboration with Odd Børretzen, but for more than 30 years was involved in the musical life of Norway and released a dozen albums, participated in or produced albums for other artists and composed film music, musicals and theater music.
+He was successful in a variety of music genres such as jazz, show and classical music.